-Maslow’s theory isn’t beyond criticism.
+Yet the theory is not beyond criticism.
 I’ve dealt with criticism of the way the hierarchy of needs theory misses the spiritual dimension before.

 The theory makes crude assumptions that don’t apply to everyone.

 Maslow’s idea belongs to a time and place.
-Maslow was American and he first suggested the hierarchy in the 1940s.
-The ideas are highly specific to America’s individualist culture where middle-class people worry about their personal needs more than any collective needs.
+He was American.
+He first suggested the hierarchy in the 1940s.
+The ideas are specific to America’s individualist culture.
+There middle-class people worry about their personal needs more than any collective needs.

 He makes no allowances for parents worrying about children or workers being concerned about colleagues.

-As I said earlier, even if Maslow’s hierarchy of needs is wrong, it has value because it teaches managers looking into people’s motivations is important.
+As I said earlier, even if the hierarchy of needs is wrong, it has value.
+That’s because it teaches managers that looking into people’s motivations is important.
 Too often managers treat people as if there are no external forces driving them.